You Could Be Breaking the Law

 By lying about what items you’re selling, you are lying to a financial institution.
 That is a federal crime with fines up to $1,000,000 and up to thirty years in prison.
 As a result, using these sketchy payment solutions could put you in legal trouble, despite selling products that are legal in your state.

 You Could Lose Your Merchant Account, Forever

-Let’s imagine that you’ve signed up with a sketchy payment processor who promised you cannabis debit or credit card processing.
+Let’s imagine that you’ve signed up with a sketchy payment processor who promised you cannabis credit card processing.
 You thought it was fine, but it wasn’t.
 Then, the branded card networks find out.
 Not only could they shut down your marijuana merchant account, but they could also add you to their blacklists.

 The blacklists run by the branded card networks are called the Terminated Merchant File (TMF) or Member Alert to Control High-Risk (MATCH) databases.
 Banks and credit unions get access to these lists and use them to determine if someone should get a merchant or bank account.
 As a result, getting placed on one of these lists could make it harder for you to get a bank account in the future, even if marijuana is legalized at the federal level.

 There was a lawsuit in California due to unfair competition.
 The lawsuit came about because there were dispensaries that accepted credit cards competing against compliant dispensaries that followed the rules and didn’t accept credit card payments for marijuana.
 The compliant company sued the service that was breaking the rules for unfair business practices, and the people who provided the payment scheme are being sued by the Federal Government for alleged fraud.